Language acquisition: As a typically human phenomenon

 Herbert S. Terrace conducted a study on a chimpanzee known as Nim Chimpsky in an attempt to teach him American Sign Language.
 This study was an attempt to further research done with a chimpanzee named Washoe, who was reportedly able to acquire American Sign Language.
 However, upon further inspection, Terrace concluded that both experiments were failures.
 While Nim was able to acquire signs, he never acquired a knowledge of grammar, and was unable to combine signs in a meaningful way.
 Researchers noticed that "signs that seemed spontaneous were, in fact, cued by teachers", and not actually productive.
 When Terrace reviewed Project Washoe, he found similar results.
 He postulated that there is a fundamental difference between animals and humans in their motivation to learn language; animals, such as in Nim's case, are motivated only by physical reward, while humans learn language in order to "create a new type of communication".

 In another language acquisition study, Jean-Marc-Gaspard Itard attempted to teach Victor of Aveyron, a feral child, how to speak.
 Victor was able to learn a few words, but ultimately never fully acquired language.
-Slightly more successful was a study done on Genie, another child never introduced to society.
+A slightly more successful study was done on Genie, another child never introduced to society.
 She had been entirely isolated for the first thirteen years of her life by her father.
 Caretakers and researchers attempted to measure her ability to learn a language.
 She was able to acquire a large vocabulary, but never acquired grammatical knowledge.
 Researchers concluded that the theory of a critical period was true —Genie was too old to learn how to speak productively, although she was still able to comprehend language.